-LATCHKEY is the studio name for the work of Sam Doust.
+LATCHKEY is the studio name for works by me, Sam Doust.

 Latchkey takes a craft approach to projects and delivers cultural works to organisations such as the Sydney Opera House Trust, Google, Australian Broadcasting Corporation.
 I constantly collaborate with other artists and engineers.